Huntsville's best technical course

 Always cooler on top of the mountain in the summer.
 Plenty of shade!

-Cons: Carpet teepads.
+Cons: Carpet teepads in horrible shape.
 Hole 4 is a little dinker that doesn't fit well with the rest of the course.
 Rarely see the pins moved around.

 $5 park entry fee PER PERSON!

 The yellow banded Innova baskets were mostly covered with a green decal.
 GREEN in the woods!
 Very hard to locate even after playing the course several times.

 Update: Appears to be very neglected.
 Broken limbs everywhere.
 Weeds growing 5 feet tall on several holes.
 Desperately needs some TLC.

 Other Thoughts: With upgraded tee pads and some course cleanup, I'd rate this course much higher.
 It's one of the better ones in town that scares away the newer players scared of a challenge.
 You will often have the course to yourself.

 Update: Opportunities to see an abundance of wildlife.
 Just this year we have seen an ancient looking giant turtle making his way across 17's fairway, a pregnant doe chilling near 15's teepad, and two does living around a downed tree on hole 5.